Types of cloud services

 Software as a service (SaaS)

 SaaS is software that is centrally hosted and managed for the end customer.
 It is usually based on an architecture where one version of the application is used for all customers, and licensed through a monthly or annual subscription.
-Office 365, Skype, and Dynamics CRM Online are perfect examples of SaaS software.
+Microsoft 365, Skype, and Dynamics CRM Online are perfect examples of SaaS software.

 Cost and Ownership